 Because cinnamon is rich in antioxidants, it may help lower cancer risk.
 It contains a compound called cinnamaldehyde which has been shown to prevent tumor growth in studies.

-If used in moderation, cinnamon is safe to use.
+If used in moderation, it is safe to use.
 There is little risk of side effects with low to moderate consumption.
-But higher amounts of consumption do have risk.
+But higher amounts of consumption do have risks.
 There is a compound in cinnamon called Coumarin.
-Consuming high amounts of this compound have been show to lead to liver problems.
-Coumarin is found in higher levels in Cassia cinnamon.
-But there is very little in Ceylon cinnamon.
+Consuming high amounts of this compound has been shown to lead to liver problems.
+Coumarin is found in higher levels in the Cassia variety.
+But there is very little in the Ceylon variety.

-Consuming cinnamon can also be a problem for diabetics taking medication to lower blood sugar levels.
-It may cause blood sugar to drop to low.
+Consuming it can also be a problem for diabetics taking medication to lower blood sugar levels.
+It may cause blood sugar to drop too low.
 Consult with your doctor before taking cinnamon supplements.

-Adding healthy foods, beverages, herbs and spices are a great way to boost the natural nutrients your body is getting.
+Adding healthy foods, beverages, herbs, and spices is a great way to boost the natural nutrients your body is getting.
 Spices like cinnamon can enhance the foods you create.
-All while helping you to be the healthiest you you can be!
+All while helping you to be the healthiest you can be!